 In the meantime, Aspen University submitted an application to the Arizona State SARA Portal Entry.
 This application to obtain approval to become an institutional participant again in NC-SARA from its new primary location in Arizona was deferred at the September 8, 2022 and January 19, 2023 meetings.
-Since February 2022, the start of the regulatory concerns over SARA approval, Aspen University has been seeking individual state authorizations for its students.
+Since February 2022, Aspen University has been seeking individual state authorizations for its students.
 Aspen University has succeeded in securing full approval, exemption, or has determined approval is not required, in 43 states, while 5 additional states allow our currently enrolled students to continue while applications are under review or in process.
 Students in these states represent over 99% of the current student body.